jfseb/cuda_conv_example/README.md

 We use UTF-8 conversion to UChar32 as it is not  completely SIMD, but leads to warp-divergence on non-trivial input.

-The basic question was whether one is able demonstrate superior performance of a non-warp-divergent implementation of U8_NEXT to beat the default branch based U8_NEXT macro of the ICU.
+The basic question was whether one is able demonstrate superior performance of a BRANCH-free implementation of U8_NEXT to beat the default branch based U8_NEXT macro of the ICU.
-(in some cirumstances).
+(in some circumstances).

+# summary

+Ignoring host-device transfer code, speedups of more than factor 20 can be obtained for a 12MB conversion of full uc content esp. for shorter strings compared to a CPU based single threaded conversion.

+The respective implementation in general outperforms the CPU implementation over the range also for other content (ASCII only), Content with some very long strings.
+But with less dominance

+Using a small output buffer in the stack and writing output in a tight loop significantly enhances throughput.

-#
+# details

 conversion of a utf-8 encoded arrow style array
 (data memory chunk + offsets array) into UCS32 is compared.

-Comparison w.r.t. error handling follows the (full) U_NEXT macros of ICU semantics.
+Comparison w.r.t. error handling follows the (full) U8_NEXT macros of ICU semantics (not U8_NEXT_UNSAFE),
+1. surrogate pairs,
+2. non-minimal encodings,
+3. illegal ranges

+Also the exact "how many bytes to gobble up" semantics are retained/recreated.

-   - surrogate pairs, non-minimal encodings, illegal ranges are all flagged ( flawed = true) and replaced by the Unicode Replacement character;
+are all flagged (flawed = true) and replaced by the Unicode Replacement character during conversion

 for ~12MB of data,
 Comparing a single thread conversion of a (randomise set of 4,3,2,1 byte sequences  + error sequences)